Overview

 Side effects

 Most people who take entecavir tolerate it well.
-More information on side effects can be found in the manufacturer’s patient information leaflet that comes with the medicine.
+More information about side effects can be found in the manufacturer’s patient information leaflet that comes with the medicine.

 Possible side effects include: